Comparing retailers and contracts, and choosing an energy deal

 Retailers may charge more for green energy than standard electricity, to help support Australia’s renewable energy accredited generators.

-Residential customers with advanced digital meters (smart meters) may be able to access flexible pricing options for their electricity supply, such as demand tariffs.
+Residential customers with smart meters may be able to access flexible pricing options for their electricity supply, such as demand tariffs.

-Demand tariffs encourage customers to minimise their energy use during peak usage periods when the electricity network is experiencing significant demand.
+Demand tariffs encourage customers to lower their energy use during peak usage periods when the electricity network is experiencing significant demand.

 Demand tariffs include two different components: a consumption charge and a demand charge.